 How Does Ransomware Work?

-When a downloader infiltrates a computer, it then downloads more ransomware malware that further infects the computer or mobile device.
-Typically this type of ransomware allows cybercriminals to control the computer or device.
+When a downloader infiltrates a computer, it downloads more ransomware malware that further infects the computer or mobile device.
+Typically this type of ransomware allows cyber criminals to control the computer or device.

-Fake criminal advertisements are displayed on real websites that direct the victim to a website hosting an exploit kit.
+Fake criminal advertisements are displayed on real websites and direct the victim to a website hosting an exploit kit.

 Phishing or spam email uses social engineering techniques to convince victims to download or open attachments.